tymyrddin/purple/source/docs/audits/supportive/arrows-shields.md

 When implementing controls from Annex A, use this mapping to understand which attack patterns each control addresses.
 For example:

-- A.8.3 (Access control) addresses authentication bypass (CWE-287), privilege escalation (CWE-269), and lateral movement
+- A.5.15 (Access control) and A.8.3 (Information access restriction) address authentication bypass (CWE-287), privilege escalation (CWE-269), and lateral movement
 - A.8.7 (Protection against malware) addresses malware (T1486), fileless malware (T1055), and ransomware
 - A.8.16 (Monitoring activities) addresses APT (T1071), data exfiltration (T1041), and insider threats